alexandergerber/courses-tsa/chapter3.md

 ```

 We can detect ARMA(p,q)-models based on ACF/PACF since neither ACF nor PACF has a clear cutoff.
 However, it does not tell us which model orders to choose.
-Also for pure AR and MA time series the answers provided may not be as clear cut as one would like (e.g. if the sample size is low).
+Also for pure AR and MA time series the answers provided may not be as clear-cut as one would like (e.g. if the sample size is low).
 For this reason we might look for another way to select the best suited model.
 A very common choice for model selection are information criteria such as
 the Akaike Information Criterion (AIC).
 The AIC deals with the trade-off between model fit and complexity.
 The idea is to fit a variety of plausible candidate models and then choose the model which provides the "best" fit without overfitting the data.